J-Chandra-py/Intro/readme.md

-- hi my name is jayachandra
+- Hi my name is Jayachandra
-- i"m interested in data science
+- 🙂 I'm interested in data science
-- i'm currently learning in python and sql
+- 👨‍💻 I'm currently learning in python and cs50x
-- i love to work on projects related to python
+- 🤝I love to collaborate on projects related to python and data science
+- ⛵Love to visit Athens some day.
+- 📫 I'm available on jayachadraterli@gmail.com